Volunteer in Nepal

 Weather and climate: The climate in Nepal varies largely due to the variations in typography across the country.
 Spring and autumn are the most pleasant seasons with dry weather and moderate temperatures.
 The Kathmandu Valley and other areas of high altitude experience summer temperatures of up to 28°C (82.4°F) and in winter, temperatures range between 2°C (35.6°F) and 20°C (68°F).
 The summer temperatures in Chitwan can reach up to 35°C (95°F) and in winter they range between 7°C (44.6°F) and a mild 23°C (73.4°F).
 The climate in Pokhara is similar to that of the Kathmandu Valley, with slightly warmer temperatures.

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Nepal.
-Additional requirements apply for Medical Elective volunteers, please read the project descriptions below.
+Additional requirements apply for Medical Elective volunteers.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.